 - Teach children never to walk into someone’s home on Halloween no matter how inviting

 Following the tips listed in the article are helpful hints that can keep your dog and your children safe.
 If you or someone you know is bitten by a dog, whether on Halloween or not, the bite victim should immediately seek medical attention.
-After seeking medical treatment the bite victim or their family should contact Modesto dog bite attorney Tai C. Bogan at The Bogan Law Firm for aggressive representation.
+After seeking medical treatment the bite victim or their family should contact Modesto dog bite attorney Tai C. Bogan at The Bogan Law Firm, A Professional Corporation for aggressive representation.